UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_011_group_users_multiple_assignment_submission_allowed_test_description.md

 50. Click on the "Done" button.
 51. Click on the "Save" button.
 52. Clear the app storage
-53. Login as a student from group 1.
+53. Login to the app using the student username and password in group 1.
 54. Click on "Courses" tab.
 55. Click on the course name.
 56. Click on the assignment added by teacher.